Annuals, Biennials, Perennials and Bulbs

 Annuals and perennials each have their advantages and disadvantages.
 Annuals start with a clean slate every year.
 Diseases and some weeds are easier to control.
 Different flower types and color combinations can easily be planted each year.
 Annual seeds are usually less expensive.
 Once they start blooming, they usually continue to bloom until a killing frost.
 Since they have a short life cycle, new plant types and flower colors can be developed quicker.
 Many annuals come in series, such as Elfin Impatiens and Madness Petunias.
 The different varieties in a series have the same size and shape, but the flower colors are different.
 This allows a garden to repeat uniform looking plants while having multi-colored flowers.
 Disadvantages are that annuals have to be replanted each year.
 Also, they normally do not start blooming until summer.

-Perennials live for many years.
+Sweet William Perennials live for many years.
 Many can be divided and shared with family, friends and neighbors.
 Some bloom in the winter or spring before annuals start blooming.
 Some bloom later into the fall than annuals.
 Some perennials will grow with less sun or less water than any annual.
 Some perennials are evergreen so at least there are green leaves all winter.
 Some spread thickly to form a groundcover, which helps prevent weeds from growing.
 Disadvantages are that perennials take time to spread and cover a planting bed.
 Not as many flower colors are available.
 Perennial weeds are harder to control.

 The time and labor required for annuals is more than for perennials, but the timing is different.
 Most of the labor for annuals is in the spring during the planting season when gardeners are eager to garden.
-Labor for perennials is spread out more during the growing season, but more is required in the fall to clean up the plants and prepare them for winter.
+Labor for perennials is spread out more during the growing season, but more is required in the fall to clean Hyacinths and Daffodils up the plants and prepare them for winter.

 Annuals and perennials work well together in the same bed.
 Perennials can form the permanent structure of the bed and provide interest during the fall, winter and spring.
 Annuals can be used to fill in the spaces between the perennials until they grow to full size.
 Annuals can also add splashes of color and change with changing color fashions.